-When to Visit Walt Disney World for Good Weather
+When to Go to Walt Disney World for Good Weather

 The best time to go to Disney World for pleasant weather is in March-May.
 April receives the least amount of rain on average.
 The high temperatures range from 75-85 degrees, which is perfect for walking around the theme parks or taking a dip in the pool.

 October and November also offer comfortable temperatures.
 However, hurricane season runs through the end of November.
 Since most people plan their vacations far in advance, I recommend spring over fall due to the risk of tropical storms or hurricanes.

 📚 Related Reading: In addition to the great weather, find out why spring is my recommended time to visit Orlando.

 When to Go to Walt Disney World for Cheap Prices

 The cheapest time to visit Walt Disney World is in January and February, excluding holiday weekends.
 By the second week of January, the holiday crowds and WDW marathon runners have cleared out.
 From then until spring break starts in early March, you can find hotel deals.
 Plus, park tickets will be at their lowest rates.
 Read my Disney World budget guide for more tips.

 There are other affordable periods throughout the year though.
 The cheapest days to visit the parks or stay at Walt Disney World are Sunday-Thursday.
 Plan your visit when children are in school, no festivals or events are taking place, and there are no national holidays to save the most money.

 📚 Related Reading: Check out my guide to visiting Orlando on a budget to read my tips on how to make your vacation to Orlando as affordable as possible.